fasilminale/wasteer-tracking-system/README.md

 ## System Architecture

 For details on the system architecture, database schema, and permission model, see the [ARCHITECTURE.md](ARCHITECTURE.md) document.

+For detailed documentation on the permission system, see the [PERMISSIONS.md](PERMISSIONS.md) document.

 ## Prerequisites